 Ramara Township has a land area of 417.3 square kilometres.
-The Township is located on the eastern shores of Lake Simcoe and Lake Couchiching within Simcoe County.
+The Township is located on the eastern shores of Lake Simcoe and Lake Couchiching within the County of Simcoe.
 It is the fifth largest municipality in land area within Simcoe County.